Bearsampp/.teams/README.md

 # Tips
-to test for module functioning use this test.
+to test for a php module functioning use this test.
 Change module name as needed.
 ``` php --ri imagick```